M. C. Escher: In popular culture

 Escher's fame in popular culture grew when his work was featured by Martin Gardner in his April 1966 "Mathematical Games" column in Scientific American.
 Escher's works have appeared on many album covers including The Scaffold's 1969 L the P with Ascending and Descending; Mott the Hoople's eponymous 1969 record with Reptiles, Beaver & Krause's 1970 In A Wild Sanctuary with Three Worlds; and Mandrake Memorial's 1970 Puzzle with House of Stairs and (inside) Curl Up.
 (Note: These and further albums are listed by Coulthart.)
 His works have similarly been used on many book covers, including some editions of Edwin Abbott's Flatland, which used Three Spheres; E. H. Gombrich's Meditations on a Hobby Horse with Horseman; Pamela Hall's Heads You Lose with Plane Filling 1; Patrick A. Horton's Mastering the Power of Story with Drawing Hands; Erich Gamma et al.'s Design Patterns: Elements of Reusable Object-oriented software with Swans; and Arthur Markman's Knowledge Representation with Reptiles.
 (Note: These and further books are listed by Bailey.)
 The "World of Escher" markets posters, neckties, T-shirts, and jigsaw puzzles of Escher's artworks.
 Both Austria and the Netherlands have issued postage stamps commemorating the artist and his works.
+In 1996, Byron Preiss and Harry N. Abrams Inc. published Escher Interactive for Microsoft Windows, a CD-ROM that contained a digital gallery and interactive games inspired by Escher's work.
+In 2019, Robin Lutz wrote and directed the documentary film M.C.
+Escher: Journey To Infinity, telling the story of Escher's life and art.